 Note

-Actually, the common settings are usually located in %AppData%\Manufacture\AppName and are saved to that location by the application installation software.
+Actually, the common settings are usually located in %AppData%\Manufacturer\AppName and are saved to that location by the application installation software.
 However, it is convenient for the configuration file to be stored somewhere closer during the development, for instance, in the application folder.

 Note that if your application is installed into the Program Files folder and the configuration file is located there as well, either this file will be virtualized in Program Data or there may be issues with modifying it and reading the new settings later.